YahooArchive/fake-server/README.md

 ### Limitations
-- There are reserved endpoints: POST '/add', POST '/getAll', DELETE '/delOne'.
+- There are reserved endpoints: POST '/add', GET '/getAll', DELETE '/delOne'.
 These cannot be used by your application.